isomerpages/nhg-ecos/pages/terms-of-use.md

 your computer system or result in loss of data; or</p>
 </li>
 <li>
-<p>The contents is accurate, authentic, adequate, applicable, timely, complete
+<p>The contents are accurate, authentic, adequate, applicable, timely, complete
 or reliable.</p>
 </li>
 </ul>